nbeaver/cmd_oysters/readme.rst

 even though the last example is the most abstract, general case.

-For the purposed of the CmdOysters, the "best" example is not the most general, it is the one that is closest to an example that can be run without modification.
+For the purposes of the CmdOysters, the "best" example is not the most general, it is the one that is closest to an example that can be run without modification.